s-pace/docs-7/docs/Project/pictures.md

 ### Picture Resolution

-4D supports both standard and high resolution displays on both macOS and Windows platforms.
+4D supports high resolution displays on both macOS and Windows platforms for the following:

+*	Static pictures
+*	3D buttons/radio/check boxes
+*	Picture buttons/pop-ups
+*	Tab controls
+*	Menu icons
+*	List box headers

 High resolution displays have a higher pixel density than traditional standard displays.
 For pictures to render correctly on high resolution displays, the number of pixels in the picture must be multiplied by the *scale factor* (*i.e.*, two times larger, three times larger, etc.).